phaazon/sdb/README.rst

     Used to run all the tests of the application.
 clean:
     Used to clean the build tree.
-install:
-    Used to install the application.
-uninstall:
-    Used to uninstall the application.
-**Note: up to now, only the build flags `build`, `btest` and `clean` are supported**.

 You can build your application with the build flag then: